 An opportunity may be one of many things—an invitation to exhibit at a prestigious gallery, to audition for a major dance company, to study with a mentor or renowned teacher.
 It may also be an opportunity to create/complete a new work that advances an artist’s career, develops an experimental/risk-taking project, or exposes an artist to new audiences.
 In any case, it should not duplicate experiences the artist has had in the course of his or her ongoing work, and it must lead to professional growth in the artist’s career in a clear and meaningful way.
 This program does not fund general supplies utilized in the course of normal business.
 Eligible costs do include the finishing/completion of new works of art for an imminent opportunity.

-A partial overview of the eligibility criteria and grants process follows, but before completing an application, artists should download and review the complete Artist Opportunity Grants Guidelines.
+A partial overview of the eligibility criteria and grants process follows, but before completing an application, artists should download and review the complete Artist Opportunity Grants Guidelines (check back for updated link soon).

 To be eligible for the Artist Opportunity Grant Program, applicants must: